 Local refers to Penrith City Council area; and

 State refers to New South Wales.

-The following definitions are used in this report and are from the Australian ICOMOS Charter for the Conservation of Places of Cultural Significance (The Burra Charter).
+The following definitions used in this report and are from Article 1: Definitions of The Burra Charter 2013, the Australian ICOMOS Charter for the Conservation of Places of Cultural Significance.